 As stakeholders in the area, we are proud to state that the Niligiri Biosphere has the largest population of wild tigers and Asian elephants in the world!
 With an estimated 570 tigers (2014 census) and 6,500 elephants this hotspot is also home to a large number of Indian Bison (Gaur) and a variety of other animals, reptiles and birds.

-All these exotic flora and fauna can be spotted in the Road/ Water safaris that are conducted by the Karnataka Forest Department which can be arranged during your stay at Waterwoods on prior reservation.
+All these exotic flora and fauna can be spotted on Road and Boat safaris that are conducted by the Karnataka Forest Department which can be arranged during your stay at Waterwoods on prior reservation.
 Both safaris are conducted twice daily

 (6.30 am & 3.30 pm).